 If you’re interested in holding a cell phone drive, please review the above document, register with Shelter Alliance, and contact us to let us know of your efforts and with any questions.

-There are currently no open employment opportunities at DCADV.
+There are currently no open positions at DCADV at this time.

 There are a variety of ways to volunteer to help prevent and end domestic violence.
 Examples include: